The Burnout Society: scattered and bored

 - Silence and Solitude

 Comer describes life like a book.
 Look at the margins on the side of the pages.
 They’re likely taking up at least 20% of the total of the page, perhaps even 30%.
 Yet look at the margins in our lives: in our quest for "optimisation", we tend to eliminate the margins, the buffer spaces that should allow for accidents and unintended interruptions, as well as spontaneity.
-(In a previous mini-series, we looked at this quest for optimisation with some critical distance.)
+(In another mini-series, we looked at this quest for optimisation with some critical distance.)
 Comer speaks of margin as “the space between our load and our limits”.

 We should cultivate and cherish this space and not feel the need to fill every idle interval with distractions, notifications and the endless digital buzz of modern media.